Linux kernel: IT security warning about a new vulnerability - Breaking Latest News

-There is a current IT security warning for Linux Kernel.
+There is a current IT security warning for the Linux kernel.
 Here you can find out which vulnerabilities are involved, which products are affected and what you can do.

-The Common Vulnerability Scoring System (CVSS) is used to assess the vulnerability of computer systems.
-The CVSS standard makes it possible to compare potential or actual security vulnerabilities based on various metrics in order to better prioritize countermeasures.
+The Common Vulnerability Scoring System (CVSS) is used to assess the severity of vulnerabilities in computer systems.
+The CVSS standard makes it possible to compare potential or actual security vulnerabilities based on various criteria in order to create a list of priorities for initiating countermeasures.
 The attributes “none”, “low”, “medium”, “high” and “critical” are used for the severity of a vulnerability.
 The base score assesses the prerequisites for an attack (including authentication, complexity, privileges, user interaction) and its consequences.
-The Temporal Score also takes into account changes over time with regard to the risk situation.
-The severity of the current vulnerability is rated as “medium” according to the CVSS with a base score of 5.9.
+With the temporal score, framework conditions that change over time are included in the evaluation.
+According to the CVSS, the risk of the vulnerability discussed here is rated as “medium” with a base score of 7.8.

 The kernel represents the core of the Linux operating system.

-A remote, anonymous attacker can exploit a vulnerability in the Linux kernel to cause a denial of service
+A local attacker can exploit a vulnerability in the Linux kernel to create a denial of service condition or escalate privileges.

+The vulnerability is identified with the unique CVE serial number (Common Vulnerabilities and Exposures) CVE-2023-4147 traded.

 operating system